A TOUCH OF CLASSICAL PLUS, INC STUDIO POLICIES

 PRACTICE REQUIREMENTS.
 You have made a wise decision to study a musical instrument.
 Learning an instrument is both challenging and rewarding.
 Following these guidelines will assist you in having a great experience.

-- Practicing every day is important.
+- Practice every day.
 It is better to practice a little bit daily than it is to practice longer the day before a lesson.
 Consistent, daily practice builds physical and mental endurance.

-- Use the practice chart or your lesson notebook as a guide for what and how to practice.
-Students not showing consistent evidence of practice and progress on a weekly basis, may be dismissed from the Studio.
+- Use the MTH practice log to record your lessons.
+Log into your account page to log practice.
+Read the lesson notes before practice and/or your lesson notebook as a guide for what and how to practice.
+Students not showing consistent evidence of practice and progress on a weekly basis may be dismissed from the Studio.
+Parents of very young students must take notes or record the lesson.

 - Parents must monitor and work with their children.
-It is encouraged that parents attend lessons with their child and learn the instrument and skills with them.
-In doing this, it will ensure effective and quality practice time at home.
+It is encouraged that parents attend lessons with their children and learn the instrument and skills with them.

 - All students participate in two formal recitals in June and December.

-- Students attaining the necessary skills from their book level will perform in a graduation recital at a place and time determined by parent and teacher.
+- Students attaining the necessary skills from their book level will perform in a graduation recital at a place and time determined by parents and teachers.

 - Students who show progress through effective practice will be invited to participate in special performances at book stores, museums, banks, church events, and nursing homes and hospitals, throughout the city.
 Students may also be invited to participate in scholarship competitions.